Check for large, frequently updated files

 Some apps, such as antivirus utilities, might keep your backup disk busy by frequently accessing the disk to find items or save items.
 Find out whether the app's settings can be changed prevent that, and use your Time Machine backup disk only for Time Machine.

 Connect the backup disk directly to your Mac

 If you're using your Time Machine backup disk over a network, backup speed is affected by the performance of your network.
 You might get better performance by connecting the backup disk directly to your Mac.

 Upgrade macOS and use an APFS-formatted backup disk

-If you're using the same Time Machine backup disk you were using before upgrading to macOS Big Sur or later, follow these steps:
+If you're using the same Time Machine backup disk that you were using before upgrading to macOS Big Sur or later, follow these steps:

-- Make sure you're using macOS Big Sur or later.
+- Make sure that you're using macOS Big Sur or later.
 Find out which macOS your Mac is using.

 - Select your backup disk in the Finder.

 - Choose File > Get Info from the menu bar.
 In the Info window that opens, look for the item labeled Format.